The Bankrate promise

 This is another area where many homeowners insurance companies offer sewer backup insurance, typically as an endorsement, to add coverage to your policy.
-Since sewer backups can be very expensive, it’s a good type of coverage to consider adding to your policy.
+Since sewer backups can be very expensive, it may be a worthwhile add-on if your carrier offers it.
 Typically, this coverage is purchased with the same endorsement that covers sump pump backups.

-If your flood is caused by anything related to the lack of maintenance of your appliances, pipes or other items in your home, you will probably not be covered.
-In other words, if your insurer can prove that you were negligent in caring for your home and its belongings, and that your lack of care caused the flood, you would be out of luck.
-Your claim might also be denied if you saw a leak and didn’t mitigate the water damage.
+If your insurer can prove that you were negligent in caring for your home and its belongings and that your lack of care caused the flood, you would be out of luck.
+Your claim might also be denied if you saw a leak and didn’t mitigate the water damage in a timely manner.

-- Flood insurance: As we mentioned, flood insurance comes as a separate policy, usually through the NFIP or private insurer.
-If your home is in a flood zone or you have repeated problems with flooding or you feel your property is at risk of flooding, you may want to strongly consider purchasing a flood insurance policy.
+- Flood insurance: Flood insurance comes as a separate policy, usually through the NFIP or a private insurer.
+If your home is in a flood zone, you have repeated problems with flooding or you feel your property is at risk of flooding, you may want to strongly consider purchasing a flood insurance policy.
 It may even be required by your mortgage company.

 - Water backup coverage: This is an optional coverage that can be added to your primary homeowners policy.
 It is designed to cover you for water damage caused by a drain or sump pump backup.

-- Service line coverage: Service line coverage is an endorsement that covers utility pipes, like water and sewer lines, if they get damaged in a covered peril.
-This endorsement can be beneficial, as damage to utility lines can cause flooding in and around your home.
+- Service line coverage: Service line coverage is an endorsement that covers utility pipes, like water and sewer lines, if they cause damage to your home.
+This endorsement may be beneficial, as damage to utility lines can cause flooding in and around your home.

 Frequently asked questions

 You can find out if your home is situated in a FEMA-designated flood zone by inputting your address into FEMA’s flood map search tool.
-If your home is located in a flood zone, it’s especially beneficial to have a separate flood insurance policy.
+If your home is located in a flood zone, your lender will likely require you to carry a flood insurance policy.
 Even if you are not required to, homeowners in high-risk areas may benefit from the financial protection flood coverage offers.

-Yes, generally if you file a claim for basement water damage and it gets approved, you can expect your insurance rate to increase.
-This is also the case with flood insurance claims, if you have a policy through the NFIP or a private carrier.
+Yes, if you file a claim for basement water damage and it gets approved, you can generally expect your insurance rate to increase.
+This is also the case with flood insurance claims, whether you have a policy through the NFIP or a private carrier.
 Even if you have a flood claim and it gets denied, your premium could still increase, and you will also be responsible for paying for the repairs out of pocket.
 This is because home insurance companies see homeowners who file claims as more likely to file further claims in the future, increasing their perceived risk to the company.